 King: So we really feel that it’s reasonable for us to connect the use of that composition back to the original songwriter of that song.

 These ads are such a win-win-win that even a staunch critic of Content ID thinks they’re a good idea.

-And some of these user-generated videos can be great, free advertising.
-For example, you might have seen the hugely viral video called "JK Wedding Dance.”
+For instance, you might have seen the hugely viral video “JK Wedding Dance.”
 It’s an actual wedding processional.
-Or rather, freak-cessional, in which all of the bridesmaids and groomsmen groove down the aisle to the Chris Brown song “Forever.”
+Or rather freak-cessional, in which all of the bridesmaids and groomsmen groove down the aisle to the Chris Brown song “Forever.”

-Jeff Dodes is head of marketing and digital media at Jive Label Group, owned by Sony.
-It handles Chris Brown.
+Jeff Dodes is head of Marketing and Digital Media at Jive Label Group, which is owned by Sony and handles Chris Brown.
 He says at first Sony saw Content ID as a way of cracking down on intellectual property scofflaws.
 But now…

-Dodes: Generally, we’re trying to be as liberal as we possibly can in allowing users to do their thing, but also allow us to monetize our content.
+Dodes: Generally we’re trying to be as liberal as we possibly can in allowing users do their thing.
+But also allow us to monetize our content.

 Cole: Make a little green.

 Dodes: And it is little.
 We’re not talking about a ton of money here now.